bgolab/JustPicoBasic/README.md

-JustPicoBasic, a BASIC for RPI PICO RP2040
+JustPicoBasic, a BASIC interpreter for RPI PICO RP2040
 ==========================================

 Features: